-New York Recording School by Recording Connection
+New York Film School by Film Connection

-Your New York Recording School Alternative
+Your New York Film School Alternative

 NEW YORK, NEW YORK is the largest DMA in the U.S. If Los Angeles is the Entertainment Capital of the country, New York is its Media Center.
 New York radio is legendary, Howard Stern being only the latest in a long litany of DJ Superstars to grace New York airwaves.
 Network TV, as well as several of the largest Cable Companies including HBO, are run out of New York.
 This is the only three-newspaper city in America (The New York Times, The New York Post and The New York Daily News).
 New York also has a long standing love affair with sports, supporting two MLB teams (Yankees and Mets), two NFL teams (Giants and Jets), two NBA teams (Knicks and Nets) and a hockey team (Rangers).